 Not into the group thing?
 Take your own tour – want something historic?
 Try the Farnsworth House Inn Restaurant and Sweney's Tavern for game pie or pickled watermelon rind – trust me it is way better than it sounds.
 Like seafood… crab dip at Gettysburg Eddie’s is amazingly rich and you can still eat the entire dish yourself.

 More of a pizza connoisseur?
 Hit Tommy’s Pizza – a local staple and now a hot spot for great brews.
 Check their calendar to see if they are doing any tasting events.
 If you want some more great brews, check out Appalachian Brewing Company – they offer great pub food and their own brews including root beer.

-I can’t think drink without bringing up our great wineries – Adams County Winery, Hauser Estate Winery and Reid’s Orchard and Winery and Halbrendt Vineyard & Winery.
+I can’t think drink without bringing up our great wineries – Adams County Winery, Hauser Estate Winery, Reid’s Orchard and Winery and Halbrendt Vineyard & Winery.
 Also check out the tasting rooms at Knob Hall Winery and Boyer Cellars.
 Each offers a different type of wine –from sweet to crisp to dry and robust.
 Don’t forget to try the hard ciders at Hauser and Reid’s – Adams County is Apple Country so you can bet we will offer some of the best ciders you will ever taste.